needle-tools/needle-engine-support/documentation/xr.md

   Add a `WebXR` component.
   *Optional:* you can set a custom avatar by referencing an [Avatar Prefab](#avatars).
   By default a very basic `DefaultAvatar` is assigned.

+- **Enable Teleportings**
+  Add a `TeleportTarget` component to object hierarchies that can be teleported on.
+  To exclude specific objects, set their layer to `IgnoreRaycasting`.

+- **Enable going into Miniature Mode**
+  Pointing onto a surface and pressing <kb>A</kb> on a controller switches between 1:10 scale (miniature mode) and 1:1 scale.
+  We're planning to add a component to have more control over this functionality.

 ### Multiplayer
 - **Enable Networking**